Priti2072003/Basic_Python-Projects/README.md

 Contributing
 Contributions are welcome!
 If you'd like to add new projects or improve existing ones, feel free to submit a pull request.

-License
-This repository is licensed under the MIT License.
-See `LICENSE` for details.

 I hope this helps!
 Let me know if you have any questions or need further assistance.